crystalcommerce/Frontend-Standards/README.md

     ```

 - **Selectors**
     - CSS selectors should not exceed 3 levels deep.
 If they do, add a class to the element you are selecting.
+[Read why at csswizardry.com.](http://csswizardry.com/2012/05/keep-your-css-selectors-short/)

     *Bad*
     ```css